Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Toric Fano Threefolds of Degree Twelve

 The dimension of $T_X^1$ is $22$, that of $H^0(\N_X)$ is $99$, and the dimension of $T_X^2$ equals $4$.
 The space $T_X^1$ can be decomposed into the direct sum of a $20$-dimensional space $T_{\mathrm{roll}}^1$ consisting of pure rolling factors perturbations of the cubics $f_i$, a one-dimensional space $T_{\mathrm{scroll}}^1$ generated by the perturbation

 of $M$, and a one-dimensional space generated by a certain non-scrollar perturbation of the minors of $M$, keeping the $f_i$ constant.
-A basis of $T_X^1$ may be chosen such that the lowest order terms\footnote{We ignore one element of $T^2$ which, at least up to order $8$ doesn't contribute an obstruction equation.} of the obstruction equations are $t_1^2t_3$, $t_1^2t_4$, and $t_1t_2$, where $t_1$ is as above, $t_2$ is a parameter for the non-scrollar perturbation, and $t_3,t_4$ are parameters for pure rolling factors deformations.
+A basis of $T_X^1$ may be chosen such that the lowest order terms of the obstruction equations include $t_1^2t_3$, $t_1^2t_4$, and $t_1t_2$, where $t_1$ is as above, $t_2$ is a parameter for the non-scrollar perturbation, and $t_3,t_4$ are parameters for pure rolling factors deformations.\footnote{There is one additional element of $T^2$ which, at least up to order $8$ does not contribute an obstruction equation.}